Carrizo Springs School

 The tall cottonwood trees were a beautiful setting for hide and seek places which was one of the games the children loved

 writes Dola Mitchell in the 1983 Baca County History Book.
-In addition to Mitchell who began teaching there in 1929 some of the teachers there through the years included, Mrs Florence Findley, Leona Skinner, Frank Rick, Estaline Hodges, Clarissa Robbins, Dwight Saunders and as shown in the image below my Grandma Susie Looney who later married my granddad and became Susie Huckaby.
+In addition to Mitchell who began teaching there in 1929 some of the teachers there through the years included, Mrs Florence Findley, Leona Skinner, Frank Rick, Estaline Hodges, Clarissa Robbins, Dwight Saunders my Grandma Susie Looney (shown in the image below) My grandma later married my granddad and became Susie Huckaby.

 Students in addition to the ones listed above include: Bill Mizer.